-With Square for Retail Plus, you have access to four powerful reports: Cost of Goods Sold, Projected Profit, Vendor Sales and Inventory by Category.
-Keep in mind, these reports are not available with Square for Retail Free.
+With Square for Retail Plus, you have access to five powerful reports: Cost of Goods Sold, Projected Profit, Vendor Sales, Inventory by Category and Inventory Sell-through.
+These reports are not available with Square for Retail Free.

 Cost of Goods Sold

 The Cost of Goods Sold report helps you keep an eye on your profit margin by keeping your topline metrics – cost of goods sold (COGS), total revenue, profit and profit margin – front and centre.
 Drill down deeper into your numbers by setting your desired filters and clicking Export to download a CSV.